bitcoin/bips/bip-0139/field-registry.md

-  Each entry may contain `vendor` and `model` strings naming the product, a `transports` array of strings such as `usb`, `qr`, `nfc`, `sd` or `service`, a `registration` string holding an opaque blob proving a descriptor was registered on that device, and a `last_health_check` integer Unix timestamp recording when signing through it was last proven to work.
+  Each entry may contain `vendor` and `model` strings naming the product, a `transports` array of strings such as `usb`, `qr`, `nfc`, `sd` or `service`, a `registration` string holding an opaque blob proving a descriptor was registered on that device, and a `last_health_check` timestamp recording when signing through it was last proven to work.
   The whole array is advisory.
 It is a cache of how the signer was last reached, not a statement that the key belongs to a device, and a key may be moved to other hardware at